 Like all great winemakers, the cornerstone of their approach starts with a dedication to finding uber-distinctive and often extreme and unique vineyard sites spanning from Mendocino County to the north and to the far reaches of the Santa Cruz Mountains to the south.
 Interestingly, before Arnot-Roberts, the majority of these vineyards had been previously completely unknown or totally unheralded (e.g. Clary Ranch for Syrah, Fellom Ranch for Cabernet, Luschinger for Trousseau, and Trout Gulch for Chardonnay, among many others).
 It has only been due to their uncanny sleuthing ability - seeing what might be "possible' - that the duo has been able to understand and unlock the potential of these amazing vineyard sites.

 Of course, when the opportunity to tap some of California's historic vineyards rose, Duncan and Nathan seized the opportunity!
-Some of these include Coastlands and Que Syrah in the Sonoma Coast, Peter Martin Ray in the Santa Cruz Mountains, and Montecillo atop Sonoma Mountain.
+Some of these include Que Syrah in the Sonoma Coast which is now owned by Nathan and his wife Jenn, Peter Martin Ray in the Santa Cruz Mountains, Kirschenmann vineyard in Lodi and Montecillo atop Sonoma Mountain, as well as the historic vineyards of Haynes in Coombsville and Sanford & Benedict in the Santa Rita Hills.

 Although they don't own any of these parcels, a big key to their success is partnering with vineyard owners and viticultural consultants who are willing to take the care, attention and risks to 'harvest' the true potential of grapes.
 The duo work closely with their vineyard partners to not only up the ante on the farming, but also to encourage them to farm organically with as little impact on the environment as possible.